DChristianson/refhraktor/story.md

 You see anything and everything here but these are the most common.

-Mark I laser         - it's not the most powerful, but easy to install an much less prone to overheating.
+Mark I pulse laser   - it's not the most powerful, but easy to install an much less prone to overheating.
-                       built in rectifiers to prevent power escape means you can fire continuously without penalty tiny storage bank means you can't fire long if you've got
-Mark IV laser        - the ultimate in high efficiency high yield
-                       you must coordinate your shots with power surges ME-X maser           - what do we want? more ionizing radiation. when do we want it? now. wide angle beam weapon deflects projectiles at close range power hungry
+                       built in rectifiers to prevent power escape means you can fire continuously without penalty tiny storage bank means you can't fire long Mark IV laser gun    - the ultimate in high efficiency high yield lack of power rectification mean you need to coordinate your shots with power surges ME X maser          - what do we want? more ionizing radiation. when do we want it? now. wide angle beam weapon deflects projectiles at close range great for defense

 Auxiliary equipment